uglytv/devart-template/project_summary.md

 Insert the name of your project

 ## Authors
-- Insert main author name, surname, github account
+- Eduardo Jimenez, surname, github account
 - Insert other author(s) name, surname, github account (one per list element)

 ## Description